finbourne/lusid-sdk-java/sdk/docs/ScriptedTranslationApi.md

         String scope = "scope_example"; // String | The scope of the dialect.
         String vendor = "vendor_example"; // String | The vendor of the dialect, the entity that created it. e.g. ISDA, FINBOURNE.
         String sourceSystem = "sourceSystem_example"; // String | The source system of the dialect, the system that understands it. e.g. LUSID, QuantLib.
         String entityType = "entityType_example"; // String | The type of entity this dialect describes e.g. Instrument.
+Available values: Instrument.
-        String serialisationFormat = "serialisationFormat_example"; // String | The serialisation format of a document in this dialect. e.g. JSON, XML.
+        String serialisationFormat = "serialisationFormat_example"; // String | The serialisation format of a document in this dialect.
+Available values: Json, Xml.
         String version = "version_example"; // String | The semantic version of the dialect: MAJOR.MINOR.PATCH.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the dialect.
 Defaults to return the latest version of the dialect if not specified. try {